 By Legal Futures Associate iCompli

-To find out more about how advances in Radio Frequency Identification (RFID) technology can offer a highly effective, time saving way to keep track of vital pieces of paper join our ILTA Product Briefing where Chris Giles from LegalRM will demonstrate how iCompli can efficiently safeguard your firms documents.
+To find out more about how advances in Radio Frequency Identification (RFID) technology can offer a highly effective, time saving way to keep track of vital pieces of paper join our ILTA Masterclass where Chris Giles from LegalRM and Chris Francis from Allen & Overy will be offering their experience of efficiently safeguarding documents.
 Click here to register.